Fried egg

-A fried egg is a cooked dish made from one or more eggs which are removed from their shells and placed into a frying pan and fried.
-They are traditionally eaten for breakfast in many countries but may also be served at other times of the day.
+A fried egg is a cooked dish made from one or more eggs which are removed from their shells and placed into a frying pan and cooked.
+They are traditionally eaten for breakfast or brunch in many countries but may also be served at other times of the day.

 Regional adaptations and specialities

 Austria, Germany, and Switzerland

 Fried eggs (Spiegeleier; singular Spiegelei) are a crucial part of such traditional German dishes as Strammer Max (the egg is fried on one side with an unbroken yolk, and served "sunny side up" atop an open ham sandwich) or Hamburger Schnitzel / Holsteiner Schnitzel / Fernfahrerschnitzel ("trucker's schnitzel") – a similarly prepared fried egg served on a Wiener Schnitzel.

 Fried eggs over (or side-by-side with) pan-fried potatoes is another common dish, sometimes served with spinach as a third component of the meal.
 Some German cooks break the yolk and distribute it across the surface of the white during the frying.

 All of the above are typically lunch, rather than breakfast, dishes, although eggs themselves (like boiled or scrambled eggs) are a common part of a German breakfast.